Getting Started: Gathering Supplies

 This is a popular cage and comes with a built-in roller stand for about $200-225.
 These are often available from chain pet stores who will match prices with internet offers.
 Prices seem to be in the $225 range now, including shipping.
 Check with Ferret.com for current prices.
 Shipping can be very expensive so look for deals.

-The original plastic pans need to be replaced with metal pan(s) made by Bass ($70 delivered, often damaged) as well as adding wood shelves and a variety of wood ledges.
+The original plastic pans need to be enclosed in washable non-pill fleece material envelope covers (can be purchased online at several chin shops) or replaced with metal pan(s) made by Bass as well as adding wood shelves and a variety of wood ledges.
 Your basic cage will be an empty shell that can be1 or 2 cages.

-Note: if you want to use the shelves that come with the cage, discard the plastic inserts, cut two pieces of 1x10", lay these on the shelf from front to back and secure them to the cage's back and side bars using screws and fender washers.
+Note: if you want to use the shelves that come with the cage, enclose the plastic inserts in washable non-pill fleece material envelope covers or remove the plastic pieces and cut two pieces of 1x10"untreated pine wood.
+Lay these on the shelf from front to back and secure them to the cage's back and side bars using screws and fender washers.

-An advantage of the FN cages is that you can start with a FN 181 for about $150.
+An advantage of the Ferret Nation cages is that you can start with a FN 181 for about $150.
 This is the bottom cage, roller stand and storage shelf.

 You can add a second unit (FN183) for about $100 and even a third.
-See more at Midwest.
+See more at Midwest website.

 Critter Nation (CN) cages are similar to Ferret Nation cages.
-The bar spacing is 1/2" instead of 1" and the bars run horizontal.
-While often found for a slightly lesser cost, the newer CN cages are noticeably less robust and are not recommended.
+Differences are the bar spacing is 1/2" instead of 1" and the bars run horizontal.
+While often found for a slightly lesser cost, the newer CN cages are noticeably less "robust" and the thinner bars may break.

 Ferret Nation FN 142/182 as a single cage

 Ferret Nation FN 142/182 divided into two cages